awsdocs/aws-lambda-developer-guide/doc_source/configuration-envvars.md

 # Using AWS Lambda environment variables<a name="configuration-envvars"></a>

 You can use environment variables to adjust your function's behavior without updating code\.
-An environment variable is a pair of strings that are stored in a function's version\-specific configuration\.
+An environment variable is a pair of strings that is stored in a function's version\-specific configuration\.
 The Lambda runtime makes environment variables available to your code and sets additional environment variables that contain information about the function and invocation request\.

 **Note**
 To increase database security, we recommend that you use AWS Secrets Manager instead of environment variables to store database credentials\.
 For more information, see [Configuring database access for a Lambda function](https://docs.aws.amazon.com/lambda/latest/dg/configuration-database.html)\.